Our Special Educational Need & Disability (SEND) offer

 Class teachers determine the resources needed for individual groups, as do subject leaders for their curriculum areas.

-How we check that a child/young person is making progress and how we keep parents informed?
+How we check that a child/young person is making progress and how we keep parents informed

 Tokens can be earned in each lesson where pupils receive feedback about their behaviour and progress with learning in the session.
 Teachers continually assess pupil progress in all subject areas.
 Any concerns that are identified are referred to the subject leader and senior management team.
+Pupils judged to not be on track to meet their targets are quickly identified and offered an appropriate intervention.

 Parent training is offered through the speech and language therapists.
-There are termly coffee mornings where parents can support each other and share their experiences.
+There are monthly coffee mornings where parents can support each other and share their experiences.
 Outside agencies are often invited to these meetings who can offer further guidance and support on central issues to our parents and pupils.

 Support we offer for children’s/young people’s health and general wellbeing